The Power Of Doing One New Thing

 - Follow up with one employer you have interviewed with.

-While something that’s related to your job search can create forward momentum, anything that takes you out of your comfort zone is great.
+What you choose doesn’t need to be something that moves your job search or business forward.
+Anything that takes you out of your comfort zone is great.

 If you dread the idea of sitting at a table for one in a restaurant then do that.
 It will increase your confidence.
 It might even give you the self-assurance to attend the next networking event alone.
 (Read why that’s important.)